garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connect-to-an-compute-instance.md

 5. Choose the **Instance type**.
 6. Go to **Advanced Options > Networking > Network Tags** and enter the firewall tags.
 7. Go to **Advanced Options > Networking > Network Interfaces**, click on **Network** and choose the VPC where your bastion host is running, then click on **Subnetwork** and choose the private subnet.
-8. Copy in the newly created SSH key pair when the machine is created.
+8. Copy the newly created SSH key pair once the instance gets created.

 ### Step 2: Accessing Compute Instance from a DevBox
 1. Go to the **DevBox** and make a copy of the key pair.